 The best iPhone 6 unlock company is IMEI Doctor.
 They were the only that unlocked all phones they were paid to in this test, but have consistently done so in every test of every iPhone (including iCloud accounts).

 Their payment and checkout system was easy to navigate, which isn’t always the case with iPhone unlock companies.

 Their customer support was responsive (averaging less than two hours for each response), polite (even when answering questions that were clearly already answered on their site) and helpful.

 And finally, everything just worked.
 Their checkout process was smooth and simple, with the process being both intuitive and easy.
 Their confirmation of payment emails arrived within 2 minutes of paying.
 Their unlock confirmation emails arrived quickly and their instructions to reset the phone and take advantage of the unlock were clear and concise.
 Overall, it was just a simple and easy process which is why they’re my #1 recommendation.

 To unlock your iPhone 6 now, head to IMEI Doctor.

 Runner-Up: Worth a Shot to Unlock your iPhone 6

-The runner-up to Doctor Unlock is Direct Unlocks.
+The runner-up to IMEI Doctor is Direct Unlocks.
 Whilst they were only able to unlock two of the four iPhone 6s we sent them for this test, they have maintained an 80%+ average across all tests we’ve performed (which is lightyears ahead of the nearest rival).